n-powell/went-to-bali-mwahaha/README.md

 ## Fixes to begin

 * Add products using AJAX ---√√√ turbolinks
-* Click on product to hide show details
+* Click on product to hide show details---√√√ turbo-links
 * Remove items from shopping cart without page reload --√√√ turbolinks

 * Ensure that users can't order a negative number of items.---√√√
 * Add flash messages for signing up, signing in and signing out. ---√√√
 * Add product update and delete functionality for admins. ---√√√
 * Add admin flash messages for adding, updating and deleting products. ---√√√
-* Add Paperclip for product image upload.
+* Add Paperclip for product image upload. ---√√√
-* Allow other than whole dollar amounts for admin product creation (for instance, 3.99).
+* Allow other than whole dollar amounts for admin product creation (for instance, 3.99). ---√√√
 * Add product validations. ---√√√
 * Add Stripe so users can pay when finalizing orders.
 * Add password validations to ensure a user's password is sufficiently complex.---√√√